PhD Alumnus (2013)

 Benedikt graduated in 2009 from the Ludwig-Maximilians-University in Munich with a graduate degree in physics and mathematics and a special concentration in teaching and education (Staatsexamen Mathematik/Physik für Lehramt an Gymnasien).
-He has been a member of the Physics Education Research Laboratory since Fall 2009.
+He was a member of the Physics Education Research Laboratory from Fall 2009 to Fall 2013.

 Harrer, B.W., Flood, V.J., Wittmann, M.C.
 (2013) “Productive resources in students’ ideas about energy: An alternative analysis of Watts’ original interview transcripts.”
 Phys.
 Rev. ST Phys.
 Educ.
 Res., 9(2), 023101.

 Harrer, B.W., Flood, V.J., Wittmann, M.C.
 (2013) “How Students Talk about Energy in Project-Based Inquiry Science.”
 AIP Conf.
 Proc.
 1513, 2012 Physics Education Research Conference Proceedings, 162-165.

 Harrer, B.W., Scherr, R.E., Wittmann, M.C., Close, H.G., Frank, B.W.
 (2011) “Elements of Proximal Formative Assessment in Learners’ Discourse about Energy.”
 AIP Conf.
 Proc.
 1413, 2011 Physics Education Research Conference Proceedings, 203-206.